 Besides keeping a blazer at work, it’s also a great to have a wrap handy in your office.
-Sure, they’re great to grab as a top layer when you’re freezing, but that’s just one of the many ways to use a wrap.
+Sure, they’re great to grab as a top layer when you’re freezing, but that’s just one of the many ways to use a wrap or office pashmina.
 Here are nine other reasons to keep a wrap at the office:

-Now that you’ve realized all the great ways to use a wrap, check out a few of Kat’s favorites, most of which are currently on sale:
+Now that you’ve realized all the great ways to use a wrap, check out a few of Kat’s favorites:

 You may have noticed that one of those is called a ruana and the rest are labeled wraps.
 What’s the difference, anyway?
 The terms are often used loosely, but here’s a guide to the technical definitions: